 Subsection (2) provides that a body corporate cannot dispose of its interest in the land or give a charge over the land as a security without the consent of the ILC.
-The provision for ILC consent provides flexibility and allows special circumstances to be taken into account.
+The provision for ILC consent anticipates that indigenous land will be held in perpetuity but also provides flexibility and allows special circumstances to be taken into account.
 If the body corporate disposes of its interest in land or gives a charge over it without the ILC's consent, subsections 191S(3) and (4) make it clear the transaction has no effect.

-Section 1917 Surrender of land to Indigenous Land Corporation
+Section 191T Surrender of land to Indigenous Land Corporation

-A body corporate can dispose to the ILC any interest in land held by the body corporate where that interest in land was granted by, or where the acquisition of the interest was financially supported by a grant from, the ILC or an ILC subsidiary.
+A body corporate can dispose of an interest in land held by the body corporate to the ILC where that interest in land was granted by, or where the acquisition of the interest was financially supported by a grant from, the ILC or an ILC subsidiary.
 Under subsection (2) the disposal can take place on the terms and conditions agreed between the body corporate and the ILC.
-The disposal would usually be on terms which recognised both the value of the benefit previously obtained from the ILC and the value of improvements made to the land by the disposing body corporate.
+The disposal would usually be on terms which recognise both the value of the benefit previously obtained from the ILC and the value of improvements made to the land by the disposing body corporate.